Best Vacation Ideas and Destinations for Seniors

 Medical studies have found that those benefits include healthier hearts and brains as well as a reduced risk of depression.
-Not to mention what a good vacation can do for your Facebook feed.
+Not to mention what a good vacation can do for your social media feeds.

 But where to go?
 While the circumstances of those 65 and older vary widely with regard to budget, interests, and physical abilities, we think you’ll find a few enticing options among the 10 senior-friendly spots that follow.
 We’ve thrown in some expert tips along the way, too.

 GOOD FOR: adventure, discounts, road trips, multigenerational fun

 No matter where you land on the outdoorsy spectrum—from those who peer into the Grand Canyon from the rim (pictured above) to those who paddle through it on a canoe—the wonders of the U.S. national parks system are accessible to visitors with a range of inclinations and physical abilities.
 Not every traveler over 65 will want to haul herself up the sheer rock face of El Capitan at Yosemite.
 But how about a ranger-led nature walk amid the geysers of Yellowstone?
 Or a scenic drive past forests, wildflowers, and maybe a black bear or two in the Great Smoky Mountains?
 For a onetime fee of $80, Americans aged 62 or older can get the National Park Service's lifetime senior pass to experience all the natural splendor they could ever want to see.